jasonsikes/QLogo/README.md

 algorithm can slow down window resizing.
 FILLED is still available.

-`LOADPICT`:

-This will be implemented soon.

 `EPSPICT`:

-This will be replaced by SVGPICT.
+This is replaced by SVGPICT.

 `CSLSLOAD`: